theapplicationlab/theapplicationlab/readme.md

 # The Application Lab Website

-This repository contains the source code for the official The Application Lab website, live at [theapplicationlab.com](https://theapplicationlab.com).
+This repository contains the source code for The Application Lab website, live at [theapplicationlab.com](https://theapplicationlab.com).

 ## Running Locally